CodeIntelligenceTesting/jazzer.js/packages/fuzzer/README.md

-# Fuzzer plugin for Node
+# Fuzzer addon for Node

-This plugin loads libfuzzer into Node.
+This addon loads libfuzzer into Node.
 Users can install it with `npm install`, which tries to download a prebuilt shared object from GitHub but falls back to compilation on the user's machine if there is no suitable binary.

-Loading the plugin initializes libfuzzer and the sanitizer runtime.
+Loading the addon initializes libfuzzer and the sanitizer runtime.
 Users can then start the fuzzer with the `startFuzzing` function; see [the test](test_fuzzer.js) for an example.
 For the time being, the fuzzer runs on the main thread and therefore blocks Node's event loop; this is most likely what